Do you have a road bike for 2023? If you don’t then relax. In this guide, I will help you to choose the best entry-level road bikes.

 The Cannondale Synapse Carbon 4 is every cyclist’s dream come true and a legendary bike when it comes to riding fast.

 The Synapse combines a super-durable carbon frame with a stiff carbon fork.
-IT’s an incredibly light machine because it is completely carbon.
+It’s an incredibly light machine because it is completely made from carbon.

-When it comes to the components, the Contend has Shimano written all over the place.
+When it comes to the components, the Synapse Carbon 4 has Shimano written all over the place.
 The groupset this bike operates with is Shimano Tiagra, which is a mid-range groupset that will take a lot of beating and abuse.

 In total, you’ll have 20 gears at your disposal with a compact crank and an 11-34T cassette.